ludocode/onramp/docs/virtual-machine.md

 If successful, the address of the allocation is stored at the address in r1, and the actual size of the allocation is returned.

 The address of the allocation must be aligned to a word boundary, i.e. it must be a multiple of 4.
 (In other words the bottom two bits must be zero.)
-The actual size does not have to be a multiple of 4, although programs will typically request multiples of 4 and round the resulting size down to a multiple of 4 ignoring any extra few bytes.
+The actual size does not have to be a multiple of 4, although programs will typically request multiples of 4 and will round the resulting size down to a multiple of 4 ignoring any extra few bytes.

 On failure, nothing is stored to the address in r1, and `ERROR_UNSUPPORTED` or `ERROR_GENERIC` is returned.
 This can happen if there is not enough memory available on the platform or if no contiguous region of address space is available to satisfy the allocation.